tttom/MacroMax/python/README.md

 While this is sufficient to get started, optional packages are useful to display the results and to speed-up the calculations.

-#### Optimizing execution speed on a CPU
+#### Maximizing execution speed on a CPU
 The most straightforward way to increase the computation speed is by installing [PyTorch](https://pytorch.org/) for your system.
 ````sh
 pip install -U macromax torch
 ````
 This will drastically reduce the computation time, both with CPU and GPU.
+Do make sure to install the correct version of [PyTorch](https://pytorch.org/) that makes full use of your hardware (see below).
+MacroMax will fall back to using NumPy on your CPU if it cannot find a working PyTorch installation.

-Alternatively, the calculation time can be reduced to a fraction by ensuring that you have the fastest libraries installed for your system.
+Alternatively, the calculation time on the CPU can be improved by ensuring that you have the fastest libraries installed for your system.
 In particular the FFTW library can easily halve the calculation time on a CPU:
 ````sh
 pip install -U macromax pyFFTW
 ````
 On some systems the [pyFFTW](https://pypi.org/project/pyFFTW/) Python package requires the separate installation of the [FFTW library](http://www.fftw.org/download.html); however, it is easy to install it using Anaconda with the commands:
 ```conda install fftw```, or on Debian-based systems with ```sudo apt-get install fftw```.

 Another option is the [mkl-fft](https://github.com/IntelPython/mkl_fft) package that is available for Intel(R) CPUs.
 However, this may require compilation or relying on the [Anaconda](https://www.anaconda.com/) or [Intel Python](https://www.intel.com/content/www/us/en/developer/tools/oneapi/distribution-for-python.html) distributions: